 MOD RCC/68A3/1

-RESOLUTION 25 (Rev. Dubai, 2018)
+RESOLUTION 25 (Rev. bucharest, 2022)

-Strengthening the regional presence
+Strengthening the regional presence in ITU

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 considering

-a) the benefits to the population of telecommunications/information and communication technologies (ICTs) and the need to promote their greater availability in developing countries1;
+a) the benefits of telecommunications/information and communication technologies (ICTs) and the need to promote their greater availability for all, in particular in developing countries1;

-b) that the development of national and regional telecommunication/ICT infrastructures assists in narrowing the national and global digital divides;
+b) that the development of national and regional telecommunication/ICT infrastructures assists in narrowing the national and global digital divides and achieving the SDGs;

-c) the commitment of the ITU Member States to promoting access to telecommunications/ICTs at affordable prices, with special attention to the most disadvantaged, and to remote and hard-to-reach areas,
+c) the efforts of the ITU Member States in promoting access to telecommunications/ICTs at affordable prices, with special attention to the most disadvantaged, and to remote and hard-to-reach areas,

-bearing in mind
+considering further

-a) Article 1 of the ITU Constitution on the purposes of the Union, which include to promote and to offer technical assistance to developing countries in the field of telecommunications, and also to promote the mobilization of the material, human and financial resources needed for its implementation, as well as access to information;
+a) the provisions of Article 1 of the ITU Constitution on the purposes of the Union, which include to promote and to offer technical assistance to developing countries in the field of telecommunications, and also to promote the mobilization of the material, human and financial resources needed for its implementation, as well as access to information;

-b) Resolution 123 (Rev. Dubai, 2018) of this conference, on bridging the standardization gap between developing and developed countries;

-c) Resolution 5 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the activities of the Union;

-d) Resolution ITU-R 48-2 (Rev. Geneva, 2015) of the Radiocommunication Assembly (RA), on strengthening the regional presence in the radiocommunication study group work;

-e) Resolution 44 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on bridging the standardization gap between developing and developed countries;

-f) that, as stipulated in Article 5 of the ITU Convention, the Secretary-General shall coordinate the activities of the General Secretariat and the Sectors of the Union, taking into account the views of the Coordination Committee, with a view to assuring the most effective and economical use of the resources of the Union;
+b) the provisions of Article 5 of the ITU Convention, which stipulates that the Secretary-General shall coordinate the activities of the General Secretariat and the Sectors of the Union, taking into account the views of the Coordination Committee, with a view to assuring the most effective and economical use of the resources of the Union;

-g) Resolution 59 (Rev. Buenos Aires, 2017) of WTDC, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-h) Resolution ITU-R 7-3 (Rev. Geneva, 2015) of RA, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);

-i) Resolution 18 (Rev. Hammamet, 2016) of WTSA, on principles and procedures for the allocation of work to, and strengthening coordination and cooperation among, the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and ITU-D;
+c) Resolution 71 (Rev. Bucharest, 2022), on the strategic plan for the Union for 2024-2027;

+d) Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;

+e) Resolution 191 [(Rev. Bucharest, 2022)] of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union and efforts to enhance coordination and collaboration among the three Bureaux and the General Secretariat, with a view to avoiding internal duplication of effort and optimizing the use of resources;

+f) relevant resolutions and decisions of conferences and assemblies of the three Sectors of ITU on enhanced participation by developing countries in the activities of the Union; strengthening the regional presence in the work of the study groups on bridging the standardization gap between developing and developed countries;
-j) the 2009 United Nations Joint Inspection Unit (JIU) report, which made a number of recommendations on ways to improve the ITU regional presence ;

-k) the 2012 JIU report, in particular its recommendation 12, which recommends that the 2018 plenipotentiary conference should ensure that the role of the regional presence in achieving "One ITU" is mainstreamed in the strategic plan of the Union, and that the ITU Council should ensure that this role is appropriately cascaded down into the operational plans of each Sector;
+g) reports of the United Nations Joint Inspection Unit (JIU), which have made a number of recommendations on ways to improve the ITU regional presence and have highlighted the need to ensure that the tool of the regional presence in achieving "One ITU" is mainstreamed in the strategic plan of the Union and to ensure that this role is appropriately cascaded down into the operational plan of each Sector,

-l) the 2016 JIU report, which made a recommendation relating to the regional presence and noted that recommendations from its 2009 report remained relevant,

 noting with appreciation